ktorio/ktor-documentation/topics/client.md

 For a full list of dependencies required for a specific engine, see [](http-client_engines.md#dependencies).

 ### Plugin dependency {id="plugin-dependency"}
-If you want to use additional client plugins, you need to add a corresponding dependency.
+Ktor lets you use additional client functionality (plugins) that is not available by default, for example, logging, authorization, or serialization.
+Most of them are provided in separate artifacts.
 You can learn which dependencies you need from a topic for a required plugin.